ckan/ckanext-xloader/README.rst

 This simplification makes sense because the xloader job doesn't need to do much processing - mainly it is streaming the CSV file from disk into PostgreSQL.

+It is still entirely possible to run the XLoader worker on a separate server, if that is desired.
+The worker needs the following:

+- A copy of CKAN installed in the same Python virtualenv (but not running).
+- A copy of the CKAN config file.
+- Access to the Redis instance that the running CKAN app uses to store jobs.
+- Access to the database.

+You can then run it via `ckan jobs worker` as below.

 Caveat - column types
 ---------------------